apache/mesos/docs/mesos-c++-style-guide.md

 });
 ~~~

-  * Wrap capture lists indepedently of parameters, *use the same formatting as if the capture list were template parameters*:
+  * Wrap capture lists independently of parameters, *use the same formatting as if the capture list were template parameters*:

 ~~~{.cpp}
 // 1: OK.